Long-Term Resource Allocation Fairness in Average Markov Decision Process (AMDP) Environment: Simulations

-In this section, we vary $\rho_2\in\{0.1, 0.15, 0.2, 0.25, 0.3\}$.
+\textbf{Varying the Constraint $\rhovec$: }In this section, we vary the value of $\rho_2\in\{0.1, 0.15, 0.2, 0.25, 0.3\}$.
 For each $\rhovec$ parameter, we run SMD 10 times, with 10,000 steps each.
 Figure \ref{fig:rho} plots the reward and state-visitation frequency on $s_2$ for different $\rhovec$.
 The colors blue, orange, green, red, and purple indicate increasing values of $\rho_2$.
 As expected, all fairness constraints are satisfied, but as $\rho_2$ increases, the optimal rewards decreases.
 This decrease captures the cost of fairness as the fairness constraints become more stringent.